rust-lang/rfcs/text/3414-deprecate-spooky-dropck-at-a-distance.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Requires mild churn to update things to the new way.
-Doesn't provide any safeguards about getting `drop` vs `borrow` correct.
+Due to `#[may_dangle]` changes, this requires mild churn to update things to the new way.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-A type which doesn't need drop should never have dropck/outlives contraints, but due to the rushed way in which `may_dangle` was implemented, `PhantomData` ended up having this unfortunate behaviour.
+A type which doesn't need drop should never have dropck/outlives contraints, but due to the rushed way in which `may_dangle` was implemented, `PhantomData` ended up having this unfortunate "spooky-dropck-at-a-distance" behaviour.
 This RFC removes this behaviour and allows strictly more code to compile.

 Lifetimes cannot be dropped, so it wouldn't make sense to have `#[may_dangle(drop)]` for lifetimes.
 We adopt a single form for them.

-This proposal attempts to be as minimal as possible and provides no additional checking of the `Drop` impl for correctness.
-An alternative would be to have something like [RFC PR 3390] which does provide a mechanism for checking the `Drop` impl for correctness.
+This proposal attempts to be as minimal as possible and focuses entirely on the "spooky-dropck-at-a-distance" behaviour.
+It also distinguishes between stable behaviour and unstable behaviour, opting *not* to document unstable behaviour, which is subject to change, as part of stable behaviour.
+While the unstable behaviour *is* relevant to dropck, particularly where collection types (`Vec`, `HashMap`, etc) expose some details about it to stable code, we opt to document it separately instead.

 # Prior art
 [prior-art]: #prior-art